dbt-labs/docs.getdbt.com/website/docs/docs/use-dbt-semantic-layer/exports.md

 ```
 </File>

-You can use the following parameters to define an Export:
+You can use the following parameters to define an `export`:

 | Parameters | Type    | Required | Description    |
 | ------- | --------- | ---------- | ---------------- |